cfcMalky/QuidLinks/ADD_OFFER_METHOD.md

 5. Add to Referral Links List
 Add the new offer's main referral link to all-referral-links.txt in the root folder.
-Format: Brand Name: https://referral-link-here.com
+Format: Brand Name: https://referral-link-here.com Make sure the links list is in alphabetical order
 6. Test
 Check the new offer page on desktop and mobile.
 Test navigation and carousel functionality.